-Rating Summary of factors underlying rating R.11 PC No requirement for FIs to examine as far as possible the background and purpose of all unusual transactions.
-No requirement for FIs to set forth the findings of such examinations in writing.
-No specific requirement for FIs to keep such findings available for competent authorities and auditors for at least five years.
+Rating Summary of factors underlying rating R.11 PC No requirement for FIs to examine as far as possible the background and purpose of all unusual transactions. • No requirement for FIs to set forth the findings of such examinations in writing.
+No specific requirement for FIs to keep such findings available for competen authorities and auditors for at least five years.
 Lack of effectiveness, especially in the non CI sector.
-R.21 R.21 PC No requirement for financial institutions to give special atterrelationships and transactions with persons from or in countries insufficiently apply the FATF Recommendations.
+R.21 PC No requirement for financial institutions to give special attention to business relationships and transactions with persons from or in countries which do not or insufficiently apply the FATF Recommendations.
 No requirement to examine as far as possible the background and purpose of such business relationships and transactions, to set forth the findings of such examinations in writing and to keep such findings available for competent authorities and auditors for at least five years.